-The McIntire School of Commerce allows students to combine a world-class business program with a strong foundation in liberal arts through its world-class business program.
-Admission to McIntire is based upon evidence of competitive academic performance, intellectual ability, significant extracurricular and leadership experiences, as well as other qualities of character that may not be quantitatively measured.
-Most students enter McIntire’s top-rated, two-year B.S. in Commerce Program, McIntire students acquire a comprehensive understanding of business that begins with the immersive Integrated Core Experience, a collaborative third-year learning experience focused on real-world corporate issues.
-As students progress, they gain expertise in one or more of the school’s five areas of concentration: accounting, finance, information technology, management, and marketing.
-Students are encouraged to broaden their global mindset through semester-long study abroad and short-term Global Commerce Immersion opportunities.
+The McIntire School of Commerce enables students to build upon a strong foundation in liberal arts through its world-class business program.
+Admission to McIntire is based on evidence of competitive academic performance, intellectual ability, significant extracurricular and leadership experiences, as well as other qualities of character that may not be quantitatively measured.
+Most students enter McIntire’s top-rated, two-year B.S. in Commerce Program after their second year.

+McIntire students receive a comprehensive business education that begins with the innovative Integrated Core Experience, an immersive third-year curriculum based on solving real-world corporate issues.
+As students progress, they gain expertise in one or more of the school’s five concentration areas: accounting, finance, information technology, management, and marketing.

-University students not enrolled in the B.S. in Commerce Program can position themselves for a career in business by enrolling in the McIntire Business Institute (MBI), a certificate program that provides solid preparation for a career in business and industry; by pursuing an Entrepreneurship minor; or by combining Commerce electives with another major at the University.
+University students who do not apply to the B.S. in Commerce Program can position themselves for a business-related career by enrolling in the McIntire Business Institute (MBI), an expansive certificate program designed to develop a wide skillset that provides greater employment opportunities; by pursuing an Entrepreneurship or Leadership minor; or by combining Commerce electives with another major.